Satoszi/DCGAN-tensorflow/README.md

 # DCGAN-tensorflow

-This is a simple DCGAN implementation of https://arxiv.org/pdf/1511.06434.pdf for generating new unseen images within the same domain as the dataset in 64x64 resolution.
+This is a simple DCGAN implementation of https://arxiv.org/pdf/1511.06434.pdf for generating new unseen images within the same domain as the dataset (in 64x64 resolution).
-The model was trained for 10 epochs using a celeb-hq dataset containing 200k face examples which means that model was feeded with 2mln examples.
-In practice it was giving satisfactory results even with dataset containing 5k celeb images but, generated images was noticeably lower quality (model was starting to overfit after several epochs)
+The model was trained for 10 epochs using a celeb-hq dataset containing 200k face examples, which means that model was feeded with 2mln examples.
+In practice it was giving satisfactory results even with dataset containing 5k celeb images, but generated images was noticeably lower quality (model was starting to overfit after several epochs)

 ## Results

+### 64x4 images

-Generated images as a gif for 16 fixed noises through the 10 epochs of training
+Generated images as a gif for 16 fixed noises, through the 10 epochs of training.
 ![](resources/training_gif.gif)

-Samples for last (10th) epoch
+Samples for last (10th) epoch:
 ![](resources/generated_plot_index-136_epoch-10.png)

-Discriminator and generator losses
+Discriminator and generator losses:
 ![](resources/losses.png)

-## 128x128 and 256x256 Results
+### 128x128 images

-I also tried with higher resolutions by simply adding 1 additional convolutional layer with strides = 2 to the generator and discriminator.
+I also tried with higher resolutions, by simply adding additional convolutional layer with strides = 2 to the generator and discriminator.

-For 128x128 training took much more computation and memory resources (about x4 longer training) - Training last a few hourd with one 3060ti.
+For 128x128 training took much more computation and memory resources (about x4 longer training than 64x64) - Training last a few hour with one 3060ti.
-128x128 celeb-hq:

 ![](resources/training_gif_128.gif)
 Samples for last (65th) epoch
 ![](resources/generated_plot_128.png)

+### 128x128 images

 For 256x256 training took about 12h (about x16 longer training than 64x64)
-256x256 celeb-hq:

 ![](resources/generated_plot_256.png)